Dreams

 The fastest way to improve recall is not to become more spiritual about dreams.
 It is to change the first minute after waking.
 Stay still.
 Catch three details.
 Say it out loud or write it down before the day starts talking over it.

-Aftercurrent approaches recall as part of the night-to-day loop.
+Aftercurrent treats recall as part of the handoff into the morning.
 The goal is not to force every dream into a polished narrative.
-It is to save enough of the material that the repeating pattern has a chance to show itself later.
+It is to save enough of the material that a repeat theme has a chance to show itself later.

 Download Aftercurrent